Upon installation, the Netdata Agent serves the local dashboard at port

 Save and close the editor, then restart your Agent using

-service netdata restart.
-If you try to visit the local
+restart netdata.
+If you try to visit the local dashboard to

 See the configuration basics doc for details on how to find